gooseberry/smoke/docs/mods/alkaline.md

 | **Game** | **[Quake](quake.md)** |

 ## Installing Game

+!!!
+Warning

+    This is a mod designed to work with [Quake](quake.md).
+If Quake is not present on your system, this script will attempt to install it.

 1. Open the Terminal App on your Chromebook.
 1. Paste the following lines into the terminal.